-LINUX is referred to as the most used operating system and is best known for its efficiency and fast performance.
-LINUX was first introduced by Linux Torvalds and is based on Linux Kernal.
+LINUX is one of the most used operating systems and is best known for its efficiency and fast performance.
+LINUX was first introduced by Linux Torvalds and is based on the Linux Kernel.

 It can run on different hardware platforms manufactured by HP, Intel, IBM, etc.

-In this article, we will see multiple Linux interview questions and answers which will not only help to prepare for interviews but will also help in learning all about Linux.
+In this article, we have covered many basic and advanced Linux interview questions and answers that include Linux admin and Linux commands interview questions to prepare for Linux OS interviews.
 Questions include Linux admin, Linux commands interview questions, etc.

 Table of Contents: